2023 Packing List: My Recommended Gear for Walking the Camino de Santiago

 - Great accessible pockets (internal and external) for easily organizing gear

-- Well-ventilated suspension transfers weight to the hips and allows airflow to keep your back cool
+- Ventilated suspension transfers weight to the hips and allows airflow to keep your back cool

-- Mesh exterior pockets for storing wet items separate from my clothes and gear
+- Mesh exterior pockets for storing wet items separate from clothes and gear

 - Best-in-class Osprey lifetime warranty (a.k.a.
 “All Mighty Guarantee”)

-I’ve used Osprey packs for years on the Florida Trail, Appalachian Trail and for other local hikes.
+I’ve used Osprey backpacks for years on the Camino de Santiago, California Missions Trail, Pilgrims’ Way, Via Francigena, Florida Trail, Appalachian Trail, and for other local hikes.
 While they are not the cheapest option, I know that I won’t be dealing with a broken pack harness or strap at the least opportune time.

 Alternate: Hoke One One Challenger ATR

 Trekking clothes should be made from highly breathable fabrics that layer well and dry quickly.
-For the majority of my kit, I prefer merino wool and dry-weave polyester.
+Be mindful of church and cathedral visits, ensuring that shirts cover your shoulders and the length of shorts/skirts are appropriate for the culture.
+In the hottest summer months, I have begun wearing ultra-breathable Outdoor Research Echo shirts.
+These sheer shirts are made for the hot days, weighing next to nothing.
+For the balance of my gear, I prefer merino wool and dry-weave polyester.
 Merino wool clothing retains its warmth (even when wet) and resists odor; perfect for a hiker!

-2x merino wool polo shirts (long/short sleeve depending on the season)
+2x merino wool polo shirts (long/short sleeve by season / wear one, pack one)

 Alternate: Columbia Silver Ridge Lite Shirt L/S